-How I Self-Published my First Poetry Book + A Free Resource for You
+How I Self-Published my First Poetry Book During Lockdown

 And other brave and foolish wordsmiths like myself decided, “Hey I know!
 I think I’ll write and release a new book of poetry.”
 Lest you disparage my remarks, dear reader, let me clarify: